dylan66ty/blocks-next/README.md

 - 🚀 Provide 30+ high quality general purpose components
 - 🚀 Based on Vue 3, fully utilizing all Vue 3 features
 - 🔥 Written in TypeScript with predictable static types.
-- 💡 Supports code suggestions within VSCode
+- 💡 Code highlighting in VSCode is supported
-- 📖 Clear component documentation
 - 💪 Developed by Chinese programmers, with comprehensive documentation and support
 - ✊ Ongoing component improvements